This WooCommerce tutorial entails everything related to WooCommerce and provides an in-depth setup process of WooCommerce.

-The most famous platform, WordPress, is being used for various purposes.
-You can blog, run a full-fletched online business, have a portfolio website, build community.
-The list is endless.
-But essentially, a great many things come when you start generating income from this inexpensive platform.
+The most famous website-building platform, WordPress, is used to best websites of all kinds.
+You can blog, run a full-fletched online business, have a portfolio website, build community, the list is endless.

 WooCommerce was founded by WooThemes which soon became popular after its launch in 2008.
 WordPress users from all around the world started downloading this free plugin in order to set up their business online.